 Beginning in early 2011, we started offering broadband internet and telephony services for B2B customers, targeting the SOHO and, to a lesser extent, medium-sized business segments in the market.
-These products are similar to our broadband residential offerings, but include 32 Mbps to 128 Mbps high-speed internet connection and fixed-line telephony services in our Unitymedia footprint and 25 Mbps to 100 Mbps in our KabelBW footprint.
+These products are similar to our residential offerings and in September 2013 we streamlined the portfolios bringing the core bundle product in both footprints to offer a speed of 100 Mbps.
 Our product offerings to B2B customers are characterized by additional features, such as static IP addresses, higher upload speeds, more extensive customer service and a premium pricing structure.
-In addition, in certain cases we offer individual B2B solutions via direct fiber with ultra-high broadband speeds of up to 10 Gpbs.
-In 2013, we introduced mobile data and voice services for B2B customers.
+In addition, in certain cases we offer individual B2B solutions via direct fiber with ultra-high broadband speeds of up to 10 Gbps.
+In 2013, we introduced mobile data and voice services for B2B customers, as well as a business TV product.